JimmyCerone/ideaBank/Reference/Books/Factfulness.md

 ### Highlight (blue) - Page 7 · Location 150

-The Democrats and Republicans in the United States often claim that their opponents don’t know the facts .
+The #Democrats and #Republicans in the #UnitedStates often claim that their opponents don’t know the facts .
 If they measured their own knowledge instead of pointing at each other , maybe everyone could become more humble .
 When we polled in the United States , only 5 percent picked the right answer .
 The other 95 percent , regardless of their voting preference , believed either that the extreme poverty rate had not changed over the last 20 years , or , worse , that it had actually doubled — which is literally the opposite of what has actually happened .

+- Connection: [[03132021 - One of the best ways to hide your villainy is to create another villain]] - both parties use this liberally.

 ### Highlight (blue) - Page 8 · Location 161